DanteHealy/Thinking_Hats/README.md

 Once the report is generate a print button appears which allows the user to print the report from their browser.
 As the inputs are not saved there are warning popup messages asking for confirmation before navigating out of the session.

+### The "Contact" page
-In the contact session there is a bio of the creator of the Six Thinking Hats (Edward De Bono) plus an embedded video in which he explains the process in his own words.
+There is a short bio of the creator of the Six Thinking Hats (Edward De Bono) plus an embedded video in which he explains the process in his own words.
 Below the video are two buttons:
 - Speaker bookings which takes you to a page where you can book Edward De Bono for events and
 - General Inquiries (The plan is to create a form that emails me as the creator of the webpage, but also refers to the Useful links for the Official Six Thinking Hats organisations)